 Wood Fiber.
-In 1997, the Company consumed 75 million pounds of wood fiber.
-Suppliers accounting for over 90% of the Company's wood fiber purchases are located within a 200-mile radius of the Company's existing facility.
-Convenient access to available wood fiber supplies is one of the Company's most important selection criteria for its second manufacturing facility.
+In 1998, the Company consumed 101 million pounds of wood fiber.
+Suppliers accounting for over 90% of the Company's wood fiber purchases are located within a 200-mile radius of the Company's Winchester, Virginia facility.
+Convenient access to available wood fiber supplies was one of the Company's principal site selection criteria for its second manufacturing facility, which will be located near Reno, Nevada.
+Although it has not yet entered into supply agreements for the new facility, the Company believes that it will be able to satisfy substantially all of the facility's wood fiber requirements from suppliers located within a 500-mile radius of the facility.